Parachuting: Competitions

-Artistic Events
+Artistic events

 There are now two competitive Artistic Events, Freestyle and Freefly.
 Freestyle teams consist of a performer and a videographer, Freefly teams have two performers and a videographer.
 Skysurfing is no longer a competitive event after insufficient competitors entered in two successive World Championships.
 The history of these events is on this Freeflying page.

-Accuracy Landing
+Accuracy landing

 Often called "Classic accuracy", this is an individual or team contest performed under an open parachute.
 The aim is to touch down on a target whose center is 2 cm in diameter.
 The target can be a deep foam mattress or an air-filled landing pad.

 An electronic recording pad of 32 cm in diameter is set in the middle.
 It measures score in 1 cm increments up to 16 cm and displays result just after landing.

 The first part of any competition takes place over 8 rounds.
 Then in the individual competition, after these 8 selective rounds, the top 25% jump a semi-final round.
 After the semi-final round, the top 50% are selected for the final round.

 The competitor with the lowest cumulative score is declared the winner.

 Competitors jump in teams of 5 maximum, exiting the aircraft at 1,000 or 1,200 meters and opening their parachutes sequentially to allow each competitor a clear approach to the target.

 This sport is unpredictable because weather conditions play a very important part.
 So classic accuracy requires high adaptability to aerology and excellent steering control.

 It is also the most interesting discipline for spectators due to the closeness of action (a few meters) and the possibility to be practiced everywhere (sport ground, stadium, urban place...).

 Today, classic accuracy is the most practiced (in competition) discipline of skydiving in the world.

-Canopy Formation
+Canopy formation

 Previously called Canopy Relative Work, or CREW for short, is a skydive where the participants open their parachutes very quickly after leaving the aircraft with the intention of flying in close proximity to each other.
 The goal is to create various formations by "docking" with other parachutists on the jump.
 The dock is often accomplished by placing one's feet into the lines of another person's parachute.
 Formations require at least 2 people, but can have many more.

 Due to the close proximity of the canopies, care has to be taken by all participants to ensure the safety of the jump.
 It is common for a CREW jumper to carry a hook knife to use in case they become entangled in another jumper's lines.

 Formation skydiving

-Formation Skydiving (FS) was born in California, USA during the 1960s.
+Formation Skydiving (FS) was born in California, US, during the 1960s.
 The first documented skydiving formation occurred over Arvin, California in March 1964 when Mitch Poteet, Don Henderson, Andy Keech and Lou Paproski successfully formed a 4-man star formation, photographed by Bob Buquor.
 This discipline was formerly referred to in the skydiving community as Relative Work, often abbreviated to RW, Relly or Rel.